Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 }
 ```

-The method `UpdateLookup` takes all of the key-value pairs contained within the inner dictionary and groups them by the hash codes of their keys, which are then transformed into switch cases.
+The method `UpdateLookup` takes all the key-value pairs contained within the inner dictionary and groups them by the hash codes of their keys, which are then transformed into switch cases.
 If there is no collision for a particular hash code, then the switch case is made up of a single constant expression that produces the corresponding value.
 Otherwise, it contains an inner switch expression that further evaluates the key to determine which value to return.

 Let's see how well this dictionary performs when benchmarked against the standard implementation: